obeid-codec/Portfolio_DLMCSPSE01_public/README.md

    - **Admin Controls**:
      - Admin users have additional privileges such as managing users, posts, and events.
 Admins can be designated using the `MakeAdmin` method.

-#### 9. **Feedback and Support**
-   - If you encounter any issues or have suggestions, please use the "Contact Us" form or the support section within the application to reach out to our team.